Skip to content

 java

-SchemaValidator validator = new SchemaValidator("file:/tmp/json-schemas/", null, null);
+SchemaValidator validator = new SchemaValidator("file:/tmp/json-schemas/", null, true);

 validator.load("common.json");